Tooth Removal With Care and Compassion in San Antonio, TXDr. Robert Villarreal on Saving Jaw Bone After Extraction Read Transcript

 Extraction will always include local anesthesia, and we’ll gladly help you get comfortable using one of our sedation services at San Antonio, TX office.
 You can relax and be pain free while we extract your tooth!
 Depending on the level of sedation you choose, you could be practically asleep the whole time!

 Once you’re comfortable and the anesthesia has taken effect, we’ll perform the extraction.
 Depending on the circumstances, this can be quick or it may take a while.
 Impacted wisdom teeth are extracted in a more surgical fashion and can take more time.

 After extraction is complete, we’ll protect the socket with gauze, having you apply pressure to help stop the bleeding.
 This generally takes about thirty minutes to an hour.
 An extracted tooth can take some time to heal, usually around ten days to two weeks.

 After an extraction or tooth removal aftercare, you have a few different options to replace your missing tooth.

 - A bridge, consisting of two crowns connected to a false tooth, can be fabricated and placed within a couple of weeks.
 This time will be necessary for our dental lab to construct the crown based on an impression of your mouth post extraction.

 - A dental implant is the preferred replacement method and can be done during the same appointment as the extraction.
 Implants help maintain your bone density and the integrity of neighboring teeth.
 They act just like a tooth root and are safe, solid attachments!

 If you think you may need a tooth removal or extracted, don’t live with the pain your damaged tooth is causing you!
-Call our San Antonio, TX dentist office today at 210-819-5233 to relieve the discomfort and protect your oral health!
-You can also make an appointment using our online form.
+Call our San Antonio, TX office today at 210-819-5233 to relieve the discomfort and protect your oral health!
+You can also make an appointment at Advanced Dental Associates using our online form.
 We look forward to helping you soon!